 - Shadowing is limited to 12 hours per calendar year and may be broken into shorter shadowing sessions (i.e. 1-3 shifts for a total of 12 hours maximum per calendar year.)
 Any UCHealth employee can be a sponsor - the sponsor does not have to be a clinician.

 Information on Educational Observation Program EOP (aka: Shadowing)

 What are the steps if someone wishes to OBSERVE?

 - Determine where you would like to observe and who you would like to shadow.

 - Contact the potential sponsor and ask to shadow him/her.
 The Volunteer Services office is not able to find a sponsor for a potential observer.

 - Set a specific location, date and time for the EOP experience (s).

-- Complete the EOP/Shadowing application below and submit at least 1 week prior to your scheduled shadowing date or dates.
+- Complete the EOP/Shadowing application below and submit at least one week prior to your scheduled shadowing date.

 - Complete the Facility Orientation Training located under the training tab.
 You must score 100% to be approved to shadow.